 Anything I need to know about usage or maintenance?

 Cloud RO is really smart.
 Internal sensors track both water usage and water quality.
 Unlike most competitor products we don't tell you to replace your filters every 6 months.
 That is an arbitrary timeline, and we know that every household is different.
 A family of six needs to replace filters more often than a family of two.
 So, what does that mean?
-It means that when your system needs a change we notify you and ship you out the necessary replacement.
+It means that when your system needs a change we notify you and prompt you to purchase the filters that need to be replaced.
 Easy peasy.
 On average a family of four can expect to budget one filter change a year at about $200 annually, but again, this is an average and we promise to only get you replacement filters when you need them.
 We ship replacements directly to you and shipping is always free

 $200 for a full set of replacement filters+battery pack.
 The timeline varies per the above, but with typical usage we generally recommend one full filter change per year ($200 annually